California woman says she was kidnapped, raped 'numerous times,' held for 4 days; 2 arrested, cops say

 CHICAGO WOMAN WORE ‘SCREAM’ MASK AS SHE REPEATEDLY STABBED FEMALE VICTIM: COPS

-On Saturday, the 34-year-old said she was forced to travel with Vang and Maxwell to Ukiah, about 146 miles northwest of Sacramento.
+On the day of the arrest, the 34-year-old said she was forced to travel with Vang and Maxwell to Ukiah, about 146 miles northwest of Sacramento.

 "The 34-year-old female feared for her life and believed Vang and Maxwell were going to kill her," police said.